Todd Ricketts: Undercover Boss

 On November 7, 2010, Ricketts appeared on the reality television series Undercover Boss, going incognito as an entry-level employee at Wrigley Field.
 His brother Tom was also considered for the part, but the Cubs chose Todd as Tom was considered too recognizable (though Todd was still recognized by an old roommate of his while parking cars and had to clue him in on the secret).
 Ricketts grew out his beard and wore fake glasses, assuming his alias — unemployed roofer "Mark Dawson".
 From August 30 to September 8, during a nine-game Cubs' homestand, Ricketts worked a number of jobs at the ballpark, selling hot dogs, operating the scoreboard, picking up trash, cleaning toilets, and raising the Cubs Win flag after the Cubs' 7-6 win over the Mets on September 4.
 He was fired from his maintenance job during the episode.

 Personal life

 Ricketts is married to French-Canadian Sylvie Légère.
-His siblings are former Nebraska Governor and current Nebraska Junior US Senator Pete Ricketts, Lambda Legal board member Laura Ricketts, and Incapital CEO Thomas S. Ricketts.